beejjorgensen/Wizards-Castle-Info/doc/wizards_castle_spec.md

    1. Entrance.
    2. 2 stairs down (levels 0-6 only!)
    3. 2 stairs up (levels 1-7 only!)
-   4. 1 of each type of monster.
+   4. 1 of each type of monster (not including vendors).
       * If this is the Runestaff level, choose one of the monsters at random to possess it.
    5. 3 of each type of item.